Complaints Policy

 We will address all points raised in the complaint and provide clear reasons for any decisions, referencing the relevant policy, law, and good practice where appropriate.

 Where it is clear that something has gone wrong, we will acknowledge this and advise on the actions we intend to take to put things right, both for the individual customer, but also wider service improvements to prevent a similar matter arising again.
-The Group will take account of the guidance issued by the Ombudsman when deciding on appropriate remedies.
+Amplius will take account of the guidance issued by the Ombudsman when deciding on appropriate remedies.

 Compensation